adityakmrmishra/Drinks-portfolio/INSTALLATION.md

    ```
    - Or manually create an empty file at database/database.sqlite

-7. Run migrations:
+8. Run migrations and seed the database with sample cocktails:
    ```
-   php artisan migrate
+   php artisan migrate --seed
    ```
-   - This will create all the necessary tables in your SQLite database

-8. Start the development server:
+9. Start the development server:
    ```
    php artisan serve
    ```

-9. Visit http://localhost:8000 in your browser
+10. Visit http://localhost:8000 in your browser to see your cocktail portfolio!

+## Drink Management

+The seeder provides a variety of popular cocktail and mocktail recipes.
+You can:

+- Browse the catalog at `/drinks`
+- View detailed recipes at `/drinks/{id}`
+- Manage your favorites at `/my-collection` (requires login)
+- Add new recipes at `/drinks/create` (admin only)

 ## Asset Building in Laravel with Vite